 Go to Orphans - Ships - New South Wales/Victoria/South Australia.

-Deserted Children, Dublin 1850 - 1854: this database is available to search on Findmypast Ireland, available onsite to Library users.
+Deserted Children, Dublin 1850 - 1854: this database is available to search on Findmypast, available onsite to Library users.

 Adoption Services at Child, Youth and Family is a service of the New Zealand Ministry of Social Development, which provides services to adult adopted people, birth parents and adoptive parents under the Adult Adoption Information Act.